About CISO Simulator

-CISO Game is a free, browser-based cybersecurity strategy simulator.
+CISO Simulator is a free, browser-based cybersecurity strategy simulator.
 The player runs information security as the CISO of a fictional 500-person company across 5 in-game years.
-No install, no signup required for the demo, plays in 30–45 minutes.
+No install, no signup required, plays in 30–45 minutes.

 Why this exists